 Targeted application areas are mainly within natural risk mapping and asset management.
+Further, it may also support applications in resource extraction and mitigation of side-effects.
 EU-GMS will enable uptake and downstream action for the benefit of end users communities including geological surveys, road, railway and mining administrations, regulators and planners, public authorities at European, national, regional and municipality level, citizens of Copernicus participating states, industry and academia.